 3. Loma Linda, California

-Secrets of Longevity: Besides the healthful habits integral to their belief system, Adventists eat lots of nuts, drink plenty of water, exercise regularly, and tend to maintain a healthy weight.
+Secrets of Longevity: Besides the healthful habits integral to their belief system, Adventists drink plenty of water, eat lots of nuts, exercise regularly and tend to maintain a healthy weight.
 They nurture emotional and spiritual health, value their family relationships, and prize volunteering.

 4. Nicoya, Costa Rica

-The remote Nicoya peninsula has an inland community in which middle-age mortality is surprisingly low: a man at age 60 has about twice the chance of reaching age 90 than a man living in the U.S. (Blue Zones).
-They also have the lowest rates of cancer in Costa Rica.
+The remote Nicoya peninsula has an inland community in which middle-age mortality is surprisingly low: a man at age 60 has about twice the chance of reaching age 90 than a man living in the U.S. They also have the lowest rates of cancer in Costa Rica.

 5. Ikaria, Greece

 Ikaria is a Greek island 35 miles off the coast of Turkey.
 Like Nicoya, they’ve got a lot of nonagenarians: people there are three times more likely to reach 90 than Americans are.
 According to the Blue Zones website, “Chronic diseases are a rarity in Ikaria.
-People living in this region have 20% less cancer, half the rate of cardiovascular disease, and almost no dementia!”
+People living in this region have 20% less cancer, half the rate of cardiovascular disease and almost no dementia!”